 In recent years, search marketing has changed the way marketers can serve their target audience.
 Now, with pay-per-click and organic search marketing, we can bridge highly-targeted potential customers to our site.
 When people search online for the products and services we offer, we want to be the first search result Google offers them.
-With a successfully operated PPC marketing campaign, we can ensure we’re reaching the right audience and provide them with the right marketing message.
+With a successfully operated campaign utilizing proper PPC management strategies, we can ensure we’re reaching the right audience and provide them with the right marketing message.

 With PPC marketing, you can target relevant ads to the appropriate audience when you determine: search terms/keywords, location, demographic, time and device.
 Through AdWords, you also control your costs by allocating your maximum budget per month, per day and per ad.
 You also benefit because you’ll only pay when someone clicks your ad, which successfully filters those people most interested in your product or service offerings.
 How does Google AdWords maximize your budget while delivering high-targeted ads?
 Ad Rank.

 The key to a successful PPC campaign is having high Ad Ranks for all of your ads.
 Your Ad Rank is calculated by multiplying the maximum cost-per-click, or CPC, (defined by your budget) by your Quality Score (value added by your ad’s relevance).
 So, your PPC ads will show up more often to your target audience with a higher maximum CPC and/or a higher Quality Score.
 Are you eager to improve your Quality Score so you can be discovered without paying more?
 This value is determined by your click-through rate (CTR), ad relevance, and landing page quality.
 Google is able to measure these qualitative aspects of your ads in order to provide your target audience with the best marketing message.
 Therefore, a successful PPC campaign will start with appropriately defined keywords through keyword research.